 Westie Rescue of Missouri, Inc. is a not-for-profit state licensed organization which provides rescue, fostering, medical, and adoption services for abused, abandoned, neglected, and/or homeless West Highland White Terriers mainly in the Missouri area.

 Westies are fostered in private homes during rehabilitation or until adoption.
 All dogs are required to be spayed/neutered before placement.
-A donation of $350 to $450 to cover program expenses is required at the time of adoption.
+A donation is requested to cover program expenses is required at the time of adoption.
 It is 100% tax deductible, given in a range that the adopters may work within.
 If you are in a position to give more, we thank you in advance.
 WRM spends an average of $40,000 a year in vet care - many pets requiring extensive care that goes well above $800.
 The donation, while some may feel is 'steep', assist in keeping the WRM doors open.
 Remember, while the cost of a Westie may be comparable to a puppy you can purchase from a breeder, you still have to vet and care for your Westie.
 This includes the spay and neuter of the puppy you purchase, which proves that you do not wish, as a responsible pet owner, not to be contributing to the ever growing crisis of thousands of unwanted companion animals that die daily in shelters across our land due to the lack of homes.
 Sadly, puppies and kittens are included in that scenario.
 Please - spay and neuter your pets!

 Our rescue dogs may be Perky but they are also Quirky... they are in rescue for a reason.
 While our Westies may not be 'perfect', we are looking for the 'perfect' home to make up for that.
 We assess the pets the best we can to see how they react with other dogs, people (some don't like certain genders or small children) and the typical home setting.
 Most of our rescues come from commercial breeding facilities.
 This means, for the most part, these dogs have lived their lives pretty much in a cage that is big enough for them to stand up and turn around - it's all the law requires that the breeders supply - now, go look at your darling pet and IMAGINE their lives limited to such a small living space.
 This is why one should NEVER purchase a pet from a pet store - Puppy Mills supply Pet Stores!
 Sometimes we do acquire a Westie from a family who, for whatever reason, are unable to care for their Westie.